Group of students sat around a table

 If you are the executor or administrator of an estate you might want to consider legal representation but are wondering about the fees and costs.
 Here we give you an overview of the probate services included and their respective costs.

-Wills, trusts, tax and probate solicitors
+Meet our wills, trusts, tax and probate experts

 How much does probate cost?